Dinesh-Tejus/Web-Reader/README.md

 - **Clear and Simple Interface**: Focuses on functionality, ensuring ease of use for individuals with varying levels of vision impairment.

 ## Installation
+Before starting the installation for the Web-Reader, please install Node.js and python on your system
+- For Node.js follow : [Node.js Package Manager Installation Guide](https://nodejs.org/en/download/package-manager).
+- For python Follow this link : [Python Installer](https://www.python.org/downloads/).

 To install and use the Web Reader, follow these steps: